aWormGuy/Mansonella-Genomes-Sinha-et-al.-2023/README.mansonella_pipeline.md

 - `job07.redundans.sh`

 #### Task 5: Repeat Modeling and Masking
+- Identify repeat elements in across all assemblies
+- Combine all assemblies into one: `cat Mpe-Cam1.redundans.fasta Mpe-Cam2.redundans.fasta Moz-Brazil1.redundans.fasta Moz-Venz1.redundans.fasta > Mansonella.4assemblies.fasta`
+- Run the script `job08.RepeatModeler.sh`.
+Use the output `RMdb.Mansonella.4assemblies.fa` as the database for RepeatMasker in the next step.
+- Run the script `job09.RepeatMasket.sh`on each assembly.
+Make sure to turn the `softmasking` option on.

 #### Task 6: Gene predictions using BRAKER2 pipeline
+- Combine the softmasked genome assemblies from each isolate into one fasta file and use it for gene-prediction.
+This will ensure maximum possible consistency in the same BRAKER2 training parameters are used for annotating genes on each contig of each assembly.
+- Script `job10.braker2.sh`
+- Separate the gene-predictions for each isolate by parsing the `.gtf` file produced by braker2.
+- Script to use : `perl.separate-braker-genes.pl`

 ## Comparative genomic analysis

 #### 1. Jupiter  plots for genome-wide similarity and synteny
+- Script: `job11.jupiter-plot.sh`
+- Import the svg file into Adobe Illustrator for editing.

 #### 2. NucDiff analysis to study genetic variation across isolates and species
+- Script: `job12.nucdiff-run.sh`
+- Parse the NucDiff output to count local variants (SNVs, small insertions and deletions) in genomic subregions namely: (1) inside gene body (2) outside gene bodies (3) within introns (4) within exons
+- Use the VCF file produced by NucDiff as an input to snpEff on Galaxy server.

 #### 3. BUSCO Analysis
+- Collect proteomes of all relevant nematode species in a single folder (See Supplementray Table 1 of the manuscript for data sources)
+- Script : `job13.busco-on-proteomes.pl
+- Compile busco results into a single tsv file and plot together using the R script `r.busco-plot.R`

 #### 4. OrthoFinder Analysis
+- For each nematode being analyzed, select the longest transcript isoform for each gene.
+- Usually gene annotations are from braker / augustus and multiple transcripts of a gene e.g. `g1` are named as `g1.t1`, `g1.t2` and so on.
+- Scripts:

 #### 5. Phylogenomic analysis for nematodes